 Blessed for My Day

 When you get shaken, what comes out?
 Know how I mean?
-When life bumps up against you, what spills out of your mouth, what shines in your eyes and what comes from your hands and feet?
+When life bumps up against you, what spills out of your mouth, what shines forth from your eyes and what happens with your hands and feet?
 I’ll have to admit, sometimes ugly comes out of me in such times.

 But I’d prefer the fruit of the Spirit to spill out.
 The only way I know to ensure that God’s character comes forth when life bumps up against me is to be walking in the Spirit at all times.
 That begins before my feet hit the floor in the morning.
 I must choose to listen and lean in to the Spirit of God rather than giving in to the flesh of my own spirit throughout my day.
 Then when the world bumps up against me, His character will be more likely to spill forth.